ZauberViolino/shuowen_fans/README.md

 # 説文飯體 shuowen_fans
-OpenCC configuration for traditional Chinese, with glyphs based mainly on Shuowen Jiezi
+OpenCC configuration for traditional Chinese, with glyphs based mainly on _Shuowen Jiezi_.